 Industry = 60%

 Photographic = 12%

 Coin = 2%

-While it is well known that the majority of silver scrap comes from recycling of industrial silver waste, due to the industrial sector being the largest user of silver, jewelry only accounts for 10% but is the second largest consumer.
+While it is well known that the majority of silver scrap comes from the recycling of industrial silver waste, due to the industrial sector being the largest user of silver, jewelry only accounts for 10% but is the second largest consumer.
 For example, the 2018 World Silver Survey reported that the industrial sector consumed nearly 600 Moz of silver in 2017 while jewelry fabricators used 209 Moz.
 However, silverware and the photographic sectors only consumed 102 Moz, but account for 28% of silver scrap supply.

 What this tells us is that owners of silver jewelry are not that motivated to pawn their silver jewelry because there just isn’t enough monetary value.
 So, a large supply of potential silver scrap will likely never make it to the market, even at much higher prices, due to the relatively small value of silver jewelry held by individuals.

 As for gold jewelry, it’s quite the opposite.
-Nearly 90% of global gold scrap supply comes from recycled gold jewelry.
+Nearly 90% of the global gold scrap supply comes from recycled gold jewelry.
 Thus, a significant increase in the gold price would result in higher gold jewelry recycling, whereas a higher silver price would not generate much of an increase in silver jewelry scrap supplies.
-So, each year about 200 Moz of silver are used in silver jewelry fabrication, but only a small amount is ever recycled.
+So, each year about 200 Moz of silver is used in silver jewelry fabrication, but only a small amount is ever recycled.

-Lastly, annual gold scrap accounts for 28% of total global gold supply compared to only 14% for the silver market.
+Lastly, annual gold scrap accounts for 28% of the total global gold supply compared to only 14% for the silver market.
 Even at much higher silver prices, global silver recycling will not be able to supply enough metal when investment demand surges as the broader markets collapse.